avasdao/nexajs/web/src/pages/contribute.md

 description: Quidem magni aut exercitationem maxime rerum eos.
 ---

-NexaJS is a community project that requires the collective efforts of every Nexican _(man, woman & child)_ to see that our community flourishes in our future Crypto-first society.
+NEXA.js is a community project that requires the collective efforts of every Nexican _(man, woman & child)_ to see that our community flourishes in our future Crypto-first society.

 ---